nextcloud/documentation/developer_manual/app_development/bootstrap.rst

 **********************

 Nextcloud 20 is the first release with the interface ``\OCP\AppFramework\Bootstrap\IBootstrap``.
-This interface can be implemented by apps' Application class to signal that they want to act on the bootstrapping stages.
-The major difference between this and the old process is that the boostrapping is not performed in a sequence, but apps register and boot interleaved.
-This should ensure that an app that boots can rely on all other apps' registration to be finished.
+This interface can be implemented by your app's ``Application`` class to signal that it wants to act on the bootstrapping stages.
+The major difference between this and the old process is that the boostrapping is not performed in sequence, but apps register and boot interleaved.
+This should ensure that an app that ``boot``s can rely on all other apps' registration to be finished.

-The overall process is as follows.
+The overall process is as follows:

-1) Each installed and enabled app that has an ``Application`` class class that implements ``IBootstrap``, the ``register`` method will be called.
-This method receives a context argument via which the app can prime the dependency injection container and register many other services lazily.
+1) In each installed and enabled app that has an ``Application`` class that also implements ``IBootstrap``, the ``register`` method will be called.
+This method receives a context argument via which the app can prime the dependency injection container and register other services lazily, e.g. by calling ``$context->registerService(...)``.
 The emphasis is on **lazyness**.
 At this very early stage of the process lifetime, no other apps nor all of the server components are ready.
 Therefore the app **must not** try to use anything except the API provided by the context.
-That shall ensure that all apps can safely run their registration logic before any services are queried from the DI container or related code is run.
+That shall ensure that all apps can safely run their registration logic before any services are queried (instantiated) from the DI container or related code is run.
-2) Nextcloud will load groups of certain apps early, like filesystem or session apps, and other later.
-For this their optional
+2) Nextcloud will load groups of certain apps early, e.g. filesystem or session apps, and other later.
+For that purpose, their optional
    :ref:`app-php` will be included.
 As ``app.php`` is deprecated, apps should try not to rely on this step.
-3) Nextcloud will query the app's ``Application`` class (again), no matter if it implements ``IBootstrap`` or not.
+3) Nextcloud will query the app's ``Application`` class (again), no matter whether it implements ``IBootstrap`` or not.
 4) Nextcloud will invoke the ``boot`` method of every ``Application`` instance that implements ``IBootstrap``.
-At this stage you may assume that all registrations via ``IBootstrap::register`` have been done.
+At this stage you may assume that all registrations via ``IBootstrap::register`` have completed.

 Nextcloud 19 and older
 **********************